bingxueshuang/gnap/subject/README.md

     // handle errors appropriately.
     isssub, _ := subject.NewIDIssSub("https://identity,example.org", "FNJ45HJ6")
     emailid, _ := subject.NewIDEmail("editor@example.org")
-    userinfo, _ := subject.NewAliases([]subject.NoAlias{
-        isssub.NoAlias(),
-        emailid.NoAlias(),
-    })
+    custom := subject.ID{
+        Format: subject.Opaque,
+        Opaque: "nefwl45",
     }
+    _ = custom.Validate()
+}
 ```

-For more complicated use cases, directly use the ID type
+For more complicated use cases, directly use the ID type struct literal.
-or the NoAlias type.

-Validator method is given so as to allow a means to check if the subject id fields are valid or not.
+Validator method is provided so as to allow a means to check if the subject id fields are valid or not.

 ## Links